 What we think

 SIRUI’s Saturn 35mm anamorphic lens has great specifications.
 In addition, the compact design and light weight mean it is ideal for handheld or gimbal use.
-It’s a wide-angle lens, and with a close focus distance of nearly 3 feet, you won’t be able to get any close-up shots which is a shame.
-Even with that limitation, however, the Saturn 35mm could be a great first step into anamorphic shooting.
+It’s a wide-angle lens, and with a close focus distance of nearly three feet, you won’t be able to get any close-up shots which is a shame.
+Even with that limitation, however, the Saturn 35mm is a great first step into anamorphic shooting.

 Pricing and availability